HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/CONFIGURATION.md

 ```

 #### Should the program monitor file `Windows11DragAndDropToTaskbarFixConfig.txt` for changes?
+- 2 = AUTORESTART.
+When you save changes to the configuration file, the program will automatically restart itself.
 - 1 = YES.
 When you save changes to the configuration file, the program will ask you to restart itself.
 - 0 = NO. The program won't check for the configuration file changes.
 ```